lessen-xu/kws-pattern-recognition-2025/src/A_data/README.txt

-Task A - Word Extraction
+Task A – Word Extraction

-Input data:
-src/KWS-competition/images/
-src/KWS-competition/locations/

-Output:
-src/KWS-competition/cropped_words/
-src/A_data/words_metadata.tsv

-How to run:
-cd src/A_data
-python extract_words.py

-Description:
+1.Input
+The raw dataset is stored in:
+src/KWS/
+This folder contains:

+images/ (full page document images)

+locations/ (SVG files containing word-level polygon paths)

+transcription.tsv

+train.tsv

+validation.tsv

+keywords.tsv

+2.Process
+Task A is implemented in extract_words.py located in: src/A_data/

-This script reads each SVG file in locations/, extracts polygon coordinates, computes bounding boxes, crops word images from the page images, and writes all results into words_metadata.tsv with relative paths.
+The script reads all images and SVG files from src/KWS/, parses each SVG <path> element, extracts polygon coordinates, computes the bounding box for each word, and crops the corresponding region from the page image.

+3.Output
+All cropped word images are saved in: src/A_data/cropped_words/

+A metadata file named words_metadata.tsv is created in: src/A_data/

+Each line in words_metadata.tsv contains: word_id page xmin ymin xmax ymax relative_image_path

+4.How to run
+Open a terminal and execute:

+python src/A_data/extract_words.py

+The script automatically reads input from src/KWS/ and writes all outputs to src/A_data/.

+5.Usage
-The output metadata is used by Task B, Task C, and Task D.
+The outputs of Task A (cropped word images and metadata file) are required for Task B (pair generation), Task C (model training), and Task D (evaluation).